AMZGstudio/ACREngine/README.md

 # ACREngine
 ![](https://img.shields.io/badge/License-BSD-blue) ![](https://img.shields.io/badge/Language-C++-Green) ![](https://img.shields.io/badge/Language-C-Green)

-ACREngine or AMZG Console Render Engine is a C & C++ Game/Render engine that uses the windows console.
+ACREngine or _AMZG Console Render Engine_ is a C & C++ Game/Render engine that uses the windows console.
 It was designed with simplicity in mind, and is very easy to get started with.
 ACRE is very modular, and (on its own) is just a single header file!
-In addition, ACRE has expansion packs for additional features.
+In addition, ACRE has expansion packs with additional features!

 # When to use it?
 This game engine can be used for a variety of things.
-You can make fully fledged games that look like normal games, or you can make ascii art games.
-You can use ACRE as just a means to add colors to the console, or you can use it as a method to print to the console very fast.
+You can make fully fledged games that look like normal games, or you can make ASCII art games.
+You can use ACRE as a means to add colors to the console, or you can use it as a method to print to the console with high speeds.
 All of these things, in a simple library, allowing you to focus on the project, and not the engine!
 Whether a beginner or advanced programmer, creating a game couldn't be easier!

 # Features
     ✅ Fullscreen onsole applications.